scalapb/ScalaPB/docs/src/main/markdown/customizations.md

 }
 ```

-In ScalaPB 0.11.2, you can also add annotations to the enum values and the `Unrecognized` case class:
+In ScalaPB 0.11.4, you can also add annotations to the enum values and the `Unrecognized` case class:
+TODO:mapek
 ```protobuf
 enum BarEnum {
   option (scalapb.enum_options) = "@annotation"